-This section tells you what a housing association is and which housing associations have property in Moray.
-It includes details about the size and location of their properties as well as rent details and how to contact them.
+This section tells you what a housing association is and which housing associations rent properties in Moray.
+It includes details about the size and location of the properties as well as rent details and how to contact the housing associations.

 What is a housing association?

 There are around 200 housing associations and housing co-operatives in Scotland registered with the Scottish Government.
 These are known as Registered Social Landlords (RSL’s).
-They are “not-for-profit” organisations which offer affordable accommodation.
+They are “not-for-profit” organisations that offer affordable accommodation.
 Some specialise in accommodation for particular groups of people such as older people or disabled people.
-They are given grants from the Scottish Government towards the costs of building homes for rent or shared ownership and low cost home ownership schemes.
+They are given grants from the Scottish Government towards the cost of building homes for rent, shared ownership, or low cost home ownership schemes.

-Housing associations are one of the main providers of new and affordable housing opportunities for local people in housing need.
-Generally rents are cheaper than rents with a private landlord although they can be a little higher than Council rents.
-If you rent from a housing association you will probably have a Scottish secure tenancy.
+Housing associations are one of the main providers of new and affordable housing for local people in housing need.
+Generally, rents are cheaper than rents with a private landlord, although they can be a little higher than Council rents.
+If you rent from a housing association you will probably have a Scottish Secure Tenancy.

-Nine housing associations offer a range of accommodation in Moray.
-For information on individual stock levels and rent costs click on the housing association name.
+The following housing associations offer a range of accommodation in Moray.
+For information on individual stock levels and rental costs, click on the housing association name.

 Please note the following links are in PDF format.